VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 This apporach saves network bandwidth costs on hourly backups (since they are incremental) and allows recovering data from either the last hour (`latest` backup) or from any day (`YYYYMMDD` backups).
 Note that hourly backup shouldn't run when creating daily backup.

-Do not forget removing old snapshots and backups when they are no longer needed for saving storage costs.
+Do not forget to remove old snapshots and backups when they are no longer needed in order to save storage costs.

 See also [vmbackupmanager tool](https://docs.victoriametrics.com/vmbackupmanager.html) for automating smart backups.